getcarina/getcarina.com/_posts/2015-12-08-decoding-the-pipboy-database-with-vault-community.md

 authorIsRacker: true
 ---

-After making a post about [discovering running Fallout 4 servers and relaying them], in only a few days, the full protocol from Fallout 4 was decoded.
+After making a post about [discovering running Fallout 4 servers and relaying them]({{site.baseurl}}/blog/fallout-4-service-discovery-and-relay/), in only a few days, the full protocol from Fallout 4 was decoded.
 Several packages for interacting with the Fallout 4 server have been posted: